CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 ## Motivation

 Compartmental models of disease spread often assume people transition between compartments at a constant rate, implying exponential waiting times between events.
-This assumption is particularly error-prone when considering the time an individual spends infectious and the time between their subsequent infection events -- i.e., when they are infectious enough to be actively transmitting.
+Nevertheless, epidemiological studies have shown that this is not the case.
+People do not have a constant level of infectiousness nor do they spend an exponentially-distributed amount of time as infectiousness.
+Instead, infectiousness over the course of an individual's infection varies widely, and we would like a general way to model whatever distribution may best represent an agent's infectiousness.

-Epidemiological studies often show that infectiousness over the course of an individual's infection varies widely, and we would like a general way to model whatever distribution may best represent an agent's infectiousness.
-Even when trying to incorporate more realistic infectiousness distributions in compartmental models, significant math manipulations are required.
-On the other hand, in agent- based models (ABMs), we can instead draw infection attempts from any specified infectiousness distribution.
+Even when trying to incorporate more realistic infectiousness distributions into compartmental models, significant math manipulations are required.
+On the other hand, in agent-based models (ABMs), we can instead draw infection attempts from any specified infectiousness distribution.
 We detail the process for sampling an arbitrary number of infection attempts appropriately from an arbitrary infectiousness curve.
-We describe why this approach provides great generalizability, enabling sampling from an infectiousness curve that may change over time due to an antiviral.
+We describe an approach that provides great generalizability, enabling sampling when both the underlying contact rate and infectiousness distribution change.
+We motivate our discussion with a simple example of an infectious person who becomes hospitalized and takes an antiviral partially through their infection.

-Modeling interventions and immunity are not the subject of this document.
+Modeling general interventions and immunity are not the subject of this document.

 ## Assumptions